-2016 INCIDENTAL TAKE ASSESSMENT
+2017 INCIDENTAL TAKE ASSESSMENT

-The 2016 incidental take assessment described in this section was conducted in the same manner as the 2015 assessment by first being broken down into two distinct categories to be carried forward in the assessment.
+The 2017 incidental take assessment described in this section was conducted in the same manner as previous years by first being broken down into two distinct categories to be carried forward in the assessment.
 The first category involves HCP mitigation and restoration activities specifically accomplished within the two springs ecosystems.
 These projects were the focus of the SECTION 1 - Item M net disturbance assessment.
 The second category pertains to covered activities that are foundational components (flow protection and springflow management measures) and on-going activities (water borne recreation, water diversions, existing water management infrastructure and operation, etc.).

-Each category is assessed independently below and then summed to represent the total amount of incidental take observed in 2016.
+Each category is assessed independently below and then summed to represent the total amount of incidental take observed in 2017.
 Although calculated independently, a foundational first step to both assessments was the documentation of "occupied" habitat for the covered species as described in SECTION 1 (Table 1).

 As described in SECTION 1, the baseline maps of occupied habitat versus the HCP project footprint maps were examined to quantify the area of potential effects from mitigation and restoration activities in Item M (1a and 2a) (Table 2).
 The focus was on quantifying the direct impacts (removal of non-native vegetation, removal of sediment, permanent placement of equipment, etc.) via areal coverage of activity, but temporary disturbance from slightly elevated turbidity and increased foot traffic were also qualitatively described.
 Table 3 in SECTION 1 shows the net disturbance calculation which is the sum of all project impact area that is overlaying baseline occupied habitat for a given covered species per system.
-As shown in Table 3, only the fountain darter in both systems had a net disturbance when considering the project footprint overlaid on occupied habitat.